Avaiga/taipy-doc/docs/manuals/cli/create.md

 ```

 In this example, we scaffold a new Taipy application using the "scenario-management" template, which utilizes
-[a scenrio selector](./../gui/corelements/scenario_selector.md) to allow creating, managing, and running scenarios
+[a scenario selector](./../gui/corelements/scenario_selector.md) to allow creating, managing, and running scenarios
 directly from the GUI page.

 Please refer to the next section for a list of templates.